Dr Matthew Funnell, MSci (Hons) Dunelm, PhD

 July - September 2012: Research Geophysics Intern, Ikon Science.

-I lead or assist in the teaching of a range of geophysics-based modules for level 2 undergraduate students, including:
+Over the 2017/2018-2018/2019 academic years I lead or assisted in the teaching of a range of geophysics modules for level 2 undergraduate students, including:

 - Fieldwork (Geophysical)